L400-RTI/RTI-Hackathon/Act 4 - Make Fabrikam future ready/README.md

 <img src="../Assets/Agent Answers.png" alt="Alt text" width="1000"/>

-## Setup forecast of defect probability on temperature
+## Setup forecast of on average temperature for defective products.
+We want to forecast the temperature.
     Hint: Use  forecasting capability of KQL

 ## Create Map in Fabric with Heatmap showing delivery details